Back to Blog

 Final Takeaway

-A "good" typing speed is the speed that lets you produce accurate work confidently.
-For most learners, 50-70 WPM with high accuracy is a practical and valuable target.
-For competitive roles, aim higher while protecting accuracy.
+A good typing speed is the speed that lets you produce accurate work confidently and without friction.
+For most people, 55–70 WPM with high accuracy is a practical and genuinely valuable target.
+For competitive roles, aim higher while protecting accuracy above all else.

-If you want measurable progress, use structured lessons, test regularly, and train weaknesses on purpose.
-Take a free typing test on Typingverified to measure your current baseline.
+Take a free typing test on Typingverified to measure your current baseline →

 Enjoyed this article?